vlingo/xoom-designer/README.md

 ![screen-sample-image](https://gblobscdn.gitbook.com/assets%2F-LLB-V2sJmANuWISDmBf%2F-MM1SB3vLO4INqIJkXOx%2F-MM1UeV0LJIuciHmQ8ax%2Fimage.png)

 Enter the project parent folder.
-In addition, select whether VLINGO/XOOM annotations and auto-dispatch are preferred, or not.
+In addition, select whether VLINGO XOOM annotations and auto-dispatch are preferred, or not.
 Click Finish to generate the defined service project.

-Once the five definition steps are completed and the service project is generated, take full advantage of the power of the VLINGO/XOOM acceleration components.
-Use the VLINGO/PLATFORM comprehensive [documentation](https://docs.vlingo.io/) and its live and collaborative [community](https://gitter.im/vlingo-platform-java/community) that supports developers on their journey.
+Once the five definition steps are completed and the service project is generated, take full advantage of the power of the VLINGO XOOM acceleration components.
+Use the VLINGO XOOM platform SDK omprehensive [documentation](https://docs.vlingo.io/) and its live and collaborative [community](https://gitter.im/vlingo-platform-java/community) that supports developers on their journey.
 Now, go have fun!

 ### CLI